bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You also have the option to only group elements within your legend on the
 :term:`JavaScript side <BokehJS>`, in the browser.
-Using browser-side grouping makes sense if you
+Using browser-side grouping
-want to group a column that is only computed on the JavaScript side, for
+makes sense if you want to group a column that is only computed on the
-example.
+JavaScript side, for example.

 .. code-block:: python

     p.circle('x', 'y', legend_field="colname", source=source)

 In this case, the Python code does *not* see multiple items in ``Legend.items``.
-Instead, there is only a single item that represents the grouping which is then
+Instead, there is only a single item that represents the grouping, and the
-performed in the browser.
+grouping happens in the browser.

 .. bokeh-plot:: docs/user_guide/examples/plotting_legend_field.py
     :source-position: above

 .. _userguide_plotting_legends_manual:

-Manual Legends
+Manual legends
 ~~~~~~~~~~~~~~

-It is also possible to not specify any of the legend arguments, and manually build a :class:`~bokeh.models.annotations.Legend` by hand.
-An example of this can be found in :bokeh-tree:`examples/models/file/legends.py`:
+To build a legend by hand, don't use any of the ``legend`` arguments and instead assign values to the various properties of a :class:`~bokeh.models.annotations.Legend` object directly.

+See :bokeh-tree:`examples/models/file/legends.py` for an example.

-Explicit Index
+Explicit index
 ~~~~~~~~~~~~~~

-Other times, it may be useful to explicitly tell Bokeh which index into a
+To explicitly specify which index into a
-``ColumnDataSource`` should be used when drawing a legend item.
-In particular,
-if you want to draw multiple legend items for "multi" glyphs such as
-``MultiLine`` or ``Patches``.
-This is accomplished by specifying an ``index``
-for the legend item, as shown below.
+:ref:`ColumnDataSource <userguide_data_cds>` to use in a legend, set the
+``index`` property of a ``LegendItem``.

+This is useful for displaying multiple entries in a legend whe you use glyphs
+that are rendered in several parts, such as
+:class:`~bokeh.models.glyphs.MultiLine`
+(:func:`~bokeh.plotting.Figure.multi_line`) or
+:class:`~bokeh.models.glyphs.Patches` :func:`~bokeh.plotting.Figure.patches`:

 .. bokeh-plot:: docs/user_guide/examples/plotting_legends_multi_index.py
     :source-position: above